Bill of rights for airline passengers to be in place by 2018: Transport Minister

 The boy’s father, Brett Doyle, said he negotiated with Air Canada to get a $2,500 voucher plus expenses, but that the amount falls short of covering tickets for the family of four.

-Doyle said an apology came only after the media picked up on the story.
+Doyle said an apology came only after the media picked up on the story a few days ago.

+But a spokeswoman for the airline said an apology by email was sent in mid-March.
+It has offered generous compensation and is investigating what happened.

+“Our policy is very clear and this situation involving a family travelling together should not have occurred,” Isabelle Arthur said in a statement.
+“We are following up to understand what went wrong.”

 Garneau promised to help people who feel they are getting short shrift when it comes to the airline industry’s controversial practice of overselling flights and bumping passengers.